Programmer’s Guide

 Transactions

-# Update User and create an Audit entry as a single database transaction.
+# Update a User and create an Audit entry as a single database transaction.

-# If Audit.create! fails then the user change will also be rolled back.
+# If Audit.create! fails, the user change is also rolled back.

 class MyJob < RocketJob::Job